sg-dev/sg-website/content/team/Giacomo_Vaccario/index.md

 He completed the Part III of the Mathematical Tripos from the University of Cambridge and received a Master in Theoretical physics from the University of Sapienza.

 Giacomo's research interests lie in understanding the determinants and effects of cooperation in socio-economic systems.
-He studies how collaborations are established among firms or scientists to exchange and produce new knowledge.
+He studies [how collaborations are established](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-017-0117-5) among firms or scientists to exchange and produce new knowledge.
-He also investigates how the knowledge of these actors, in turn, defines their collaborations.
+He also investigates how the knowledge of these actors, in turn, [defines their collaborations](https://link.springer.com/article/10.1007/s00191-018-0569-1).
 To capture this feedback, he combines statistical analysis of patent and publication data with agent-based models.
-In recent years, he has worked extensively on how psychological and cognitive processes can foster but also hamper the establishment of cooperation.
+In recent years, he has worked extensively on how psychological and cognitive processes can foster but also hamper the [emergence of cooperation](https://www.worldscientific.com/doi/abs/10.1142/S0219525920500186).
 He has developed mathematical models and experiments leveraging game theory and complex systems theory.

 Giacomo publishes papers in major peer-review journals.